Course Number and Title: OTA 223 Adult and Geriatric Intervention

 - Describe, demonstrate, and instruct in adapted techniques and assistive devices to enhance performance in areas of occupation.
 (CCC 1, 2, 4; PGC 1, 2, 3, 4)

-- Demonstrate and instruct in proper body mechanics for lifting and transfer techniques.
+- Provide training in techniques to enhance functional mobility including proper body mechanics, wheelchair selection and seating and positioning considerations.
 (CCC 1, 2, 4; PGC 1, 2, 3, 4)

 - Apply key concepts and the application of motor control, motor learning, and biomechanical approaches to treatment.
 (CCC 2; PGC 1, 4)

 - Apply key concepts of sensorimotor treatment approaches.
 (CCC 2; PGC 1, 4)

 - Discuss pertinent issues and demonstrate skills inherent in adult and geriatric occupational therapy (OT) intervention.
 (CCC 2; PGC 1)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will:

 - Demonstrate professional behaviors while studying the application and demonstration of occupational therapy techniques for treating the adult and geriatric population.